HttpMarco/polocloud/.github/README.md

 ```
 3. Create a Proxy and Lobby Group using 'group create'
 4. Find the 'Lobby.json' file in the 'local/groups' folder and add the 'fallback' property into it
-5. That's it, now you should be able to join your server
+5. Connect to your Server using ip-address:DEFAULT-PROXY-PORT

 ### Global cluster properties